s4007154/eventcatalogue-temp/README.md

 # eventcatalogue-temp

+Make sure to npm install once in the root folder to install the EventCatalogSDK and once in the temp-catalog folder to install EventCatalog

 ## Issue One - WriteServiceToEvent not Creating Files

 For the first issue, there seems to be some sort of pathing error when attempting to `WriteServiceToEvent` in a nested structure.